abarax/abarax.github.com/content/tor-hidden-services.md

 Category: Security
 Tags: privacy, security, ec2

-On a recent episode of Security Now, Steve Gibson and Leo Laporte revisted a very popular annonymizing technology called TOR.
+On a recent episode of Security Now, Steve Gibson and Leo Laporte revisited a very popular anonymizing technology called TOR.
 This sparked my interest and I had to learn some of the ins-and-outs.

 #So what is TOR?#
 TOR is an acronym for 'The Onion Router' which is actually a very descriptive name given how the technology works.
 At a high level, TOR will route your network traffic through three nodes before reaching the destination via the last node (called an exit node).
 At each node, the request is encrypted using the public key of the next node in the chain, thereby creating a layer of encryption at each level and fulfilling the onion metaphor.
 The same process happens in reverse with the response.

 Originally developed by the US navy for secure communication it has been adapted in to an open source project for the public.
-The reasons for requiring annonymous internet access may not be immediately apparent to some but they can be of paramount importance for others.
+The reasons for requiring anonymous internet access may not be immediately apparent to some but they can be of paramount importance for others.
 From protecting your web browsing on a public wifi network to sending email from countries whose governments spy on their citizens and suppress free speech.

 One of the things that piqued my interest, which did not exist when I first encountered TOR a few years ago, is the advent of 'Hidden Services'.
 I wanted to see how this system worked and just how easy it was to run my own hidden service.